 When booking assistance to or from these stations, especially on DOO trains, we will do everything we can to ensure you get the help and assistance you need.
 We are introducing flexible staff on our network who will be able to assist people at stations or on or off trains when there are no other staff available.

-Further information on these staff is available under the ‘stations with no staff’ part of this leaflet.
 If a station isn’t accessible we can provide, at no extra cost, alternative accessible transport, such as a taxi, to take you to the most convenient accessible station.

 Ways to book assistance for your journey